PMTiles

 Example: Places

-The default places.sh script includes all Overture properties to aid inspection.
-To slim down the tile sizes, you can remove all the primary name in the @name field.
+The default Places.java profile includes all Overture properties to aid inspection.
+To slim down the tile sizes, you can include only the name field, stored at the key @name.

 ...